ak-huckit/food-trucks-challenge-tests/README.md

 1. Follow the Food Truck API readme to run the Food Truck application locally
    1. https://github.com/radaisystems/food-trucks-challenge/blob/main/README.md#running-the-application
 2. Install the python dependencies in requirements.txt
-3. Run the pytests using the command line or an IDE
+3. Run the pytest tests using the command line or an IDE

 ## Example test results
 ![pytest results](test_results.jpg)